cmasfo-github/cmasfo-github/README.md

 * cmasfo-app: Cross-Platform Application
   * This will be released on [GitHub Releases](https://github.com/cmasfo-github/cmasfo-app/releases).

+If you want to see them, just downloading cmasfo-git will be enough.

 ## Contact & Donation

 * Gmail: cmasfo@gmail.com (English)